niten94/micro/runtime/help/plugins.md

       "Version": "1.0.0",
       "Url": "https://github.com/user/plugin/archive/v1.0.0.zip",
       "Require": {
-        "micro": ">=1.0.3"
+        "micro": ">=2.0.0"
       }
     }
   ]
 }]
 ```

-Then open a pull request at the [official plugin channel](https://github.com/micro-editor/plugin-channel),
-adding a link to the raw `repo.json` that is in your plugin repository.
+Please make sure to use [semver](https://semver.org/) for versioning.
 To make updating the plugin work, the first line of your plugin's lua code
 should contain the version of the plugin.
 (Like this: `VERSION = "1.0.0"`)

-Please make sure to use [semver](https://semver.org/) for versioning.
+You can open a pull request at the [official plugin channel](https://github.com/micro-editor/plugin-channel),
+adding a link to the raw `repo.json` that is in your plugin repository.

+## Plugin channels